 Water balance depends on the use of your spa

-Firstly, you need to adapt the number of tests to the external factors involved in controlling the quality of your spa water.
-If you use your spa regularly, you should measure the parameters at least twice a month.
-Secondly, regular maintenance of your spa is essential to maintaining water quality and preserving your equipment.
+First of all, it's important to adapt the number of analyses to external factors in order to monitor the quality of your spa water.
+If you use your spa regularly, you should measure the minimum parameters once a week.
+Next, regular maintenance of your spa is essential to maintain water quality and preserve your equipment.